orozcochang/Calendar_project_app/README.md

 The goal for this project is to create a scheduling application.
 Some features included are:
 &emsp;-User authentication: Login/logout, create account, delete account.
+The authentication library used was the from the Django contrib module (django.contrib.auth)
 &emsp;-API calls to thenounproject.
 &emsp;-Time manipulation to display a calendar in weekly increments.